sanbir/p2p-lending-proxy/README.md

 ### UC4: Claiming additional reward tokens (airdrops, incentives)

-Both client and operator can call `claimAdditionalRewardTokens()` to claim external rewards (e.g., COMP from Compound, Merkl airdrops from Morpho).
+Both client and operator can call `claimAdditionalRewardTokens()` to claim external rewards (e.g., COMP from Compound, Morpho URD/Merkl rewards).
 The claimed tokens are split per `clientBasisPoints`.
+The calldata is validated by the appropriate `AllowedCalldataChecker`.

 ### UC5: Adding a new protocol adapter